l-k22/simons_sweet_shop_challenge/README.md

 # simons_sweet_shop_challenge

-A new Flutter project.
+PLEASE SWITCH TO THE DEVELOP BRANCH IF YOU HAVE NOT YET!

 ## Getting Started

 This project is a work in progress.
 There are multiple issues that need address and general code tidy up.

 ONLY TESTED ON ANDROID DEVICE